FocoosAI/focoos/docs/how_to/dashboard.md

 # Model Management

-This section covers the steps to monitor the status of your user, models and datasets on the FocoosAI platform.
+This section covers the steps to monitor the status of your models on the FocoosAI platform.

 ## How to list the Focoos Models
 To list all the models available on the FocoosAI platform, you can use the following code: